-SB: (Smiling) And this will be achieved when we build a windmill!
-The mill will be a mighty machine to lift us from the dark age of physical labour to the new gleaming light of mechanisation!
+SNB : And this will be achieved when we build a windmill!
+The mill will be a mighty machine to lift us from the dark age of physical labour to the gleaming new light of mechanisation!
 Animal Utopia!

-ALL: U - top-ia! (repeat).
+BOXER : U - top-ia

-SHEEP: Baa - how will be build a Windmill?
+SHEEP : Baa - how will be build a Windmill?

-SNB: From these plans, that I have drawn - using books I have found and read, photographs I have studied.
+SNB : From these plans, that I have drawn - using books I have found and read, photographs I have studied.
 Here- here are the plans for the great Windmill of Animal Farm!
-(Waves large paper of plans)

-NAP: Comrade, let me have a look.
-(Grunts then lays plans on floor and pisses on them).
+NAP : Comrade, let me have a look.
 Nonsense.
 It'll never work.
 You've made a pigs ear of that - it human nonsense.
 Treason really - will you be sleeping in a bed soon?